Vickers Wellington, Roscommon, March 1943

 Squadrons Reunited website.

-presence among them of six young foreign airmen and the
+them six young foreign airmen and the smouldering wreckage of an

-smouldering wreckage of an aircraft smashed in fields.
-The
+aircraft smashed in fields.
+The Irish Army and Gardai, the

-Irish Army and Gardai, the Police, descended on the area and the
+Police, descended on the area and the following story began to

 The following day, an unsigned summary report to Army G2 Branch included the following details: